 Now what do most Krav Maga practitioners love to do with this knife threat?

-We are different in that we do not build techniques that rely upon strength, speed, precision movements, fine motor skills, or accuracy.
+So how are we different?
+We are different in that we do not build techniques that rely upon strength, speed, precision, fine motor sills, or accuracy.

 In the situation we described with the knife threat, we do not try and grab the hand.
 This is a key point.
 We do not grab.
 We do not depend upon grabbing.
 We do not believe in slight of hand techniques.
 We are not magicians, but only ordinary human beings.
 Grabbing involves all the elements we try to avoid: Precision - you must grab the wrist in an exact way, I know this well, I have an advanced rank in jujitsu.
 You must be very fast because his wrist will be moving.
 You must be strong because as soon as you try to grab him he will naturally resists.
 What we do is begin with Body Shifting, Body Movement, rather than Rapid Hand Movement.
 A slight shift of the body changes everything, simultaneously we use our wrist to trap and pin his arm.
 We do not attempt to grab his wrist, certainly not the bladed weapon.
 We do not attempt to be faster then him, we do not attempt to win a race that is already over.
 Grabbing is probably the most difficult techniques to learn and do correctly under duress.
 I know.
 I have trained in that style for years.